Borommatrailokkanat: Wars with Lan Na

 Yutthitthira, a Sukhothai royal and Boromtrailokkanat’s relative, was the king's close childhood friend.
 He himself had promised Yuttittira the title of uparaja.
 However, after Borommatrailokkanat’s reforms, Yuttittira ended up with the title of the Governor of Phichit.
 Yutthitthira then claimed to be the rightful king of Sukhothai.
+Chusak Satienpattanodom separates the two defections and the two towns.
+On his account Phaya Yutthisathian of Phitsanulok went over to Lan Na in 1452, and Phaya Chaliang, who held Sawankhalok, followed in 1460.
+The Luang Prasert chronicle enters the revolt under CS 822, and has Phaya Chaliang bring the Lan Na ruler against Phitsanulok and Kamphaeng Phet in the following year.

 Lan Na under Tilokkarat was so powerful that he led armies down south to subjugate Ayutthaya.
 In 1456, Yutthitthira sought Tilokkarat’s support and led the Lan Na armies to capture Sukhothai and proceeded further towards Ayutthaya.
 Borommatrailokkanat, however, led armies to successfully defeat Lan Na.

 Tilokarat of mueang Chiang Mai, and Yutthitthira, governor of mueang Sawankhalok led the Lan Na armies to invade Ayutthaya but without achieving fruitful results and retreated.
 Trailokkanat then took this opportunity to retake Sukhothai.
 Borommatrailokkanat, upon seeing the seriousness of the wars, made Phitsanulok his base, moving the capital from Ayutthaya.

 Borommatrailokkanat, accompanied by more than 2000 followers, was the first Thai king to be ordained as a Buddhist monk.
 The ordination took place at Wat Chulamani, Phitsanulok, in 1461.
+Chusak dates it to 1465, and adds that the king sent a monk as envoy to ask for Sawankhalok as alms and was refused.

 In 1463, Lan Na invaded again.
 Borommatrailokkanat sent his son, Prince Intharacha, to crush the invading armies.
 Indraracha defeated Yutthitthira but was killed during battles against Nagara, Tilokkarat’s uncle.
 However, Lan Na was plunged by her own internal princely conflicts.
 In 1474, Borommatrailokkanat finally expelled Lan Na out of Ayutthaya territories.
 The next year, Tilokarat sought peace settlements.
+On Chusak's account Sawankhalok itself was recovered in 1474, after the governor Lan Na had set over it was executed and his successor killed by Phaya Luang Sukhothai.

 In Phitsanulok, Borommatrailokkanat ordered the establishment of new temples as well as the restoration of existing older ones.
 He ordered the construction of a cetiya and other buildings at Wat Ratchaburana, Phitsanulok, for example.